bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

-# Authenticating BigCommerce's REST APIs
+# Guide to OAuth API Accounts for REST Endpoints